osama-mustafa-111/laravel-project-recommendations/README.md

 # Refactoring Tips
+- Apply naming conventions correctly throughthout the project from the table above.
-- Remove commented (unnecessary code) from methods
+- Remove commented (unnecessary code) from methods.
-- Apply Single Responsiblity Principle in classes (controllers, models, etc.)
+- Apply Single Responsiblity Principle in classes (controllers, models, etc.) & methods.
-- Extract private functions from controllers in trait or service if used in many classes
+- Extract private functions from controllers in trait or service if used in many classes.
-- Apply naming conventions correctly throught the project from the table above
-- Apply meaningful names for functions & methods
+- Apply meaningful names for functions & methods.
-- DON'T write comment to explain your code if the code is clear & self-explantory
+- DON'T write comment to explain your code if the code is clear & self-explantory.
-- Apply database transaction in methods, if the method handle many operations
+- Apply database transaction in methods, if the method handle many operations.
-- Handle logging carefully in your methods if error may occur
+- Handle logging carefully in your methods if error may occur.
+- Apply DRY Principle (DON'T Repeat Yourself).